multiply-org/sar-pre-processing/README.md

 SenSARP was developed to provide a push-button option to easily apply a rigid pre-processing pipeline with sensible defaults to a Sentinel-1 Level 1 SLC time series data as well as single Sentinel-1 Level 1 SLC images.
 Thus, non-expert users in the field of pre-processing microwave data are able to use radiometric and geometric corrected sigma nought backscatter data for their specific applications.
-Beside a rigid pre-processing pipeline SenSARP provides filter options to retrieve only images of a specific year or images that contain a specific area of interest from a stack of downloaded Sentinel-1 data.
+Beside a rigid pre-processing pipeline, SenSARP provides filter options to retrieve only images of a specific year or images that contain a specific area of interest from a stack of downloaded Sentinel-1 data.
 Furthermore, the default processing scheme of SenSARP can handle if an area of interest is contained in two tiles of the same swath (due to storage reasons data of one Sentinel-1 satellite swath is provided by ESA within different tiles).
-Additionally, SenSARP checks if within a stack of Sentinel-1 images one specific image was multiple processed by ESA and uses the newest.
+Additionally, SenSARP checks if within a stack of Sentinel-1 images, one specific image was multiple processed by ESA and uses the newest.

-For expert users SenSARP provides the possibility to automate their pre-processing on a large scale by either modifying the default pre-processing scheme (modification of xml graph pre_processing_step1.xml) or create their own pre-processing scheme (create a new xml graph) with the graph builder of the SNAP software.
+For expert users, SenSARP provides the possibility to automate their pre-processing on a large scale by either modifying the default pre-processing scheme (modification of xml graph pre_processing_step1.xml) or create their own pre-processing scheme (create a new xml graph) with the graph builder of the SNAP software.
 They can benefit from the filter options, the default pre-processing step 2 (co-registration of images) and the SenSARP functions to stack all processed and co-registered images within a netCDF file with additional image information e.g. satellite name, relative orbit and orbitdirection.

 ## Content of this repository